Your basket is currently empty!

 So what does depression “do” for an artist?
 Does it have any artistic significance in and of itself?
 I’d hazard a guess that it does nothing more for an artist than it does for anybody else in the community.
 If there is a net benefit to the experience for anybody then it’s possibly about an increased “depth awareness” or “3D perspective” on some aspects of life and experience.
 In a way, it’s like any other meaningful experience insofar as it provides a another way of viewing or thinking: about oneself, other people and one’s relationship to them, and the world in general.
 Perhaps – just perhaps – a deeper and wider perspective.
 But other life experiences can do this.

 And it still doesn’t answer the question: what, if anything, does a bout of clinical depression do for a musician?
 Well, given that creating and performing a piece of music is tied up with communicating and in light of the different perceptions and perspectives that the experience of depression might provide, I propose that a wider, deeper and more articulate means of expression may be available in some cases and under some circumstances.
 That’s all.
 And still I may be wrong.
 How can an musician know how different his music would have been had he/she not suffered in this way?

 But I will say this: during the times when depression strikes, these are the last considerations in the mind of a sufferer.
 No art at all is possible under these conditions.
 Music becomes a flat, expressionless and meaningless succession of tones.
 The sun is turned black and day is become night.

-1 thought on “Depression and the musician”
+One response to “Depression and the musician”